 It is easily seen that the price of failure rises with each attack stage.
 The damage caused by a ransomware attack that succeeds in the Delivery and Execution stages is limited to a single or a few infected machines.

 Propagation is the X-factor that extends the ransomware damage across wide parts of the targeted organization’s infrastructure.
-Today, the typical ransomware protection stack includes security measures against the Delivery and Execution stages.
+Today, the typical enterprise ransomware protection stack includes security measures against the Delivery and Execution stages.
 However, most organizations do not have a solution in place for the propagation stage.

 This creates a significant security gap – if a ransomware attack bypasses the Delivery and Execution security controls it can propagate uninterrupted across the environment.